 Omega-3 fatty acids

 Omega 3 is commonly known to promote healthier blood lipids.
 Less known are its beneficial effects related to neurology, reduced muscle damage after exercise, anti-inflammatory effect and possible appetite suppression.
 When choosing an omega 3 supplement, check for EPA and DHA on the package, as they indicate the quality of the product.

 Curcumin, a constituent of the spice turmeric, is often ingested for anti-inflammatory effects.
 Studies are promising and show a decrease in inflammation and sense of pain, however, these studies were not done on athletes and further research should be done before it can be recommended for athletes.

 Protein isolate can be used either to gain weight, increasing muscle mass, or to retain lean body mass during weight loss.
 The benefit of protein isolate is that it gives your body the necessary amounts of protein without having to co-ingest carbohydrates and fat as is often the case in regular food.

 Green tea is an antioxidant, has an anti-inflammatory effect and is a potential fat burner.
 Most studies have shown an increase in fat oxidation after drinking green tea, however some people respond better than others.
 This might have to do with being a regular coffee drinker or not.
-People that don’t drink coffee tend to have a greater fat burning effect from green tea catechines.
+People that don’t drink coffee tend to have a greater fat-burning effect from green tea catechins.